wdi-sg/gitbook-2018/02-js/js-intro/js-control-flow/03booleans-and-conditionals.md

 }
 ```

+### Pairing Exercise:

+#### Part 1: Operators

+Paste the above examples into the chrome dev console.
+See what the output values are.
+Change the operators for each example or change the values to see what happens.

+#### Part 2: Conditional `if` `else` `if else` Statements

+Create a new html file: `touch conditionals.html`

+Create a new js file: `touch conditionals.js`

+Link them together in your HTML file: `<script src="conditionals.js"></script>`

+Paste the above conditional statement examples into your js file one at a time.

+Use `console.log` to see what values you are getting.

+Also try playing with the examples in the chrome console.

 #### Further Exercises:

-Create a variable `speed`. write the contitional for a traffic stop.
+Starting at the bottom of your js file, create a variable `speed`. write the contitional for a traffic stop.
 If speed is less than 10 `console.log` "I pulled you over because you were going too slow".
 If speed is more than 50 `console.log` "I pulled you over for going to fast".

 Create a variable `tirePressure`.
 If tire pressure is less than 10 PSI `console.log` "I pulled you over because you are driving with a flat tire".